 Several specialized manual instruments and a variety of high-speed burrs are available with the stenosis set.
 Large diameter (5.5 mm) Kerrison punches and burrs provide for fast resection of the laminae and facet under full-endoscopic view.

-- High resolution HD endoscopes with shorter working length, larger diameter working channel, and increased irrigation rate for full-endoscopic interlaminar approach stenosis surgery.
+- High resolution 4K endoscopes with shorter working length, larger diameter working channel, and increased irrigation rate for full-endoscopic interlaminar approach stenosis surgery.

 - Endoscope adapter to control the distance between endoscope and working sleeve for more ergonomic operation.

 - Optimized ratio of large working channel (5.6 mm) to outside diameter (10.5 mm) for least invasive access trauma and highly effective operation.

 - Fluid management optimized by engineered dimensioning of inflow and outflow preventing neural compression by high pressures of the irrigation fluid.

 - Working Sleeves with atraumatic distal design to protect neural structures.